It’s an ugly word that connotes anxiety, despair, and homelessness.

 And, unfortunately, it’s a word that will soon feature in the mealtime discussions of many families in our community.

-Eviction proceedings in Mecklenburg County are set to begin again on July 20, having been suspended since mid-March.
-There is already a backlog of about 1,400 cases, and new filings are expected to steadily rise.
+Eviction proceedings in Mecklenburg County have begun again, after being suspended since mid-March 2020.
+There is already a backlog of over 1,000 cases, and new filings are expected to steadily rise.

 Among the thousands of families who will soon face potential homelessness are our most vulnerable neighbors, many of whom were served at Crisis Assistance Ministry long before anyone had heard of COVID-19.
-But joining them are people who felt financially secure just a few months ago.
-Due to the pandemic’s sweeping economic devastation, many are suddenly experiencing the reality of not being able to pay rent.
+But due to the pandemic’s sweeping economic devastation, many who felt financially secure are suddenly experiencing the reality of not being able to pay rent.

 Being served with a summons to eviction court is panic inducing.
 If you or someone you know receives court papers like the one below, the best advice is to stay calm, learn the process, and know your rights.